kabir4691/sraj.me/content/notes/2019-06-23/uses/index.md

 title: "uses"
 ---

-The tools that powered my daily life as a software engineer.
+The tools that power my daily life as a software engineer.

 ## hardware